realworldocaml/book/book/testing/README.md

   List.equal Int.equal (List.rev [3;2;1]) [1;2;3]
 ```

-Indeed, for examples like this, expect tests aren't really better.
+Indeed, for examples like this, expect tests aren't better: simple
-Simple example-based tests like the one above work fine when it's easy
+example-based tests like the one above work fine when it's easy and
-and convenient to write out specific examples in full.
+convenient to write out specific examples in full.
 And, as we'll
 discuss later in the chapter, *property tests* are your best bet when
 you have a clear set of predicates that you want to test, and examples
 can be naturally generated at random.

 Where expect tests shine is where you want to make visible some aspect
-of thebehavior of your system that's hard to capture in a predicate.
+of the behavior of your system that's hard to capture in a predicate.
 This is more useful than it might seem at first.
 Let's consider a few
 different example use-cases to see why.